Azure/Hadoop-Migrations/docs/storm/challenges.md

 # Challenges of Sqoop on premise

-Common challenges associated with Sqoop deployments:
+Common challenges associated with Storm deployments:

 * Scalability
 * Ageing infrastructure